 Every year we have a growing number of families applying for financial aid.
-For that reason, we ask that all applicants for financial aid work to complete their Parents' Financial Statement (PFS) by the given deadlines.
-For returning families, the PFS and 2018 tax documents are due by December 1, 2019.
-For new families, the PFS and 2018 tax documents are due by January 15, 2020.
+We prioritize funding for families who have completed and submitted all required documents on time.
+For returning families, the PFS and 2019 tax documents are due by December 1, 2020.
+For new families, the PFS and 2019 tax documents are due by January 15, 2021.

-A signed copy of the 2019 Federal Tax Return, including all schedules, W-2 and 1099 forms must be submitted to SSS by April 15, 2020.
+For enrolling & re-enrolling families, a signed copy of the 2020 Federal Tax Return, including all schedules, W-2 and 1099 forms must be submitted to SSS by April 15, 2021.
 Financial aid awards are not considered final until all materials have been uploaded in the SSS portal.

 If I currently receive a financial aid grant from Madeira, is it necessary for me to reapply?

-Yes, you must reapply for a financial aid grant every year that your daughter is enrolled at Madeira.
-You must also adhere to the deadlines outlined in this packet in order to be considered.
-Financial aid awards are granted on a yearly basis and are renewed subject to continued demonstrated financial need and the review of the academic performance and evidence of good citizenship of the student.
+You must reapply for a financial aid grant every year that your daughter is enrolled at Madeira, as we make our awards based on the most currently-available tax information.
+Financial aid awards are granted on a yearly basis and are renewed subject to continued demonstrated financial need.
 If you currently receive financial aid from Madeira, your family will be the first to be considered for financial aid grants for the upcoming year.